manwar/python-guide/unit-testing.md

 Anything to refactor now?

 Yes. plenty of scope.
-We see lots code repetition.
+We see lots of code repetition.
 We will use `fixture` to clean up the unit test.

     @pytest.fixture()
     def mock_open(monkeypatch):